-- Internet-capable watches are not allowed in class and must be removed and stored in a backpack, bag, or locker. - Violation of these policies will result in the confiscation of cell phones, AirPods, or watches for the rest of the school day.
-Additional violations will result in an escalation of discipline; as cell phones are a privilege to have on the upper school campus. - For repeat offenders, phones that are confiscated will be returned directly to the parent of the student at the end of the day, and there may be additional consequences.
+- If students must make a phone call during the day, they must do so through the front office. - Violation of these policies will result in the confiscation of cell phones, AirPods, or watches for the rest of the school day.
+Additional violations will result in an escalation of discipline; as cell phones are a privilege to have on the middle school campus. - For repeat offenders, phones that are confiscated will be returned directly to the parent of the student at the end of the day, and there may be additional consequences.